iotaledger/wallet.rs/docs/libraries/python/examples.md

 > Please note: deal with the password with utmost care

-Technically speaking, the storage means a single file called `wallet.stronghold`.
-It is also needed to generate a seed (mnemonic) that serves as a cryptographic key from which all accounts and related addresses are generated.
+Technically speaking, the storage means two things:
+* Single file called `wallet.stronghold` which contains `seed` secured by stronghold and encrypted at rest.
+The generated seed (mnemonic) serves as a cryptographic key from which all accounts and related addresses are generated
+* Other data used by library that is stored under `db` sub directory that includes account information, generated addresses, fetched messages, etc. This data is leveraged in order to speed up some operations, such as account creation, address generation, etc.

 One of the key principle behind the `stronghold`-based storage is that no one can get a seed from the storage.
 You deal with all accounts purely via `Account_Manager` instance and all complexities are hidden under the hood and are dealt with in a secure way.